kalvir781/kalv/posts/2024/01/headphones-inear.md

 - For some reason the Beats Studio earbuds sounded way quieter on Android, I tried to reset it, disable some Developer options but couldn't get it to sound as high as they'd work on Apple.
 - [Roland S-1](https://www.audio-technica.com/en-ca/ath-m50x) USB DAC output with a set of [Audio Technica ATH-M50x](https://www.audio-technica.com/en-ca/ath-m50x), wired.
 Best portable movie sound experience and you get a synth for free :)
 - Thinkpad X250 which cost me $200 CAD a couple of years ago has the best headphone output, the volume just keeps going up and up.
 Using it for sample offloading to op-1 and op-z has been the best.
 If the headphone drivers them, the sound keeps getting larger and more spacious.

-If you liked this post, would like to me to share further insights and support my work, head over to my [Patreon](https://patreon.com/KalvDev).